 The year 2020 was an extraordinary year for NIBC.
 The COVID-19 pandemic influenced personal lives, families and communities, but also impacted businesses and economies on a scale never seen before.
-At the same time it was a remarkable year in which NIBC celebrated its 75 years anniversary and, after 15 years shareholdership of JC Flowers & Co., welcomed The Blackstone Group as new owner of NIBC Bank N.V.'s parent company, NIBC Holding N.V.
+At the same time it was a remarkable year in which NIBC celebrated its 75th anniversary and, after 15 years shareholdership of JC Flowers & Co., welcomed The Blackstone Group as new owner.